MituuZ/fuzzier/readme.md

 - Enter to open the currently selected file (opens in current tab)

 ## Settings
+Settings → Tools → Fuzzier Settings

 ![A picture of the IntelliJ IDEA settings, showing Fuzzier settings](assets/FuzzierSettings.png "An image of the IntelliJ IDEA settings")

 ### Excluding files from the search
-You exclude files and file paths by adding them to the file exclusion list in Settings → Tools → Fuzzier Settings.
+You exclude files and file paths by adding them to the file exclusion list.
 No empty strings or comments are supported.

-All files in the project root have `/` at the start of the file path.
+All files in the project begin with `/` at the start of the file path.

 #### Options for exclusions are as follows:
 - Ends with